nios-students/docs/wiki/Exams-Assignments.md

 ## SA PCP (Practical Examination)

-Practical examinations are conducted at your study centre/AI (in most cases) 1 month before the public exams.
+Practical examinations are conducted at your study centre/AI (in most cases) 1 month or 2 weeks before the public exams.
 For on-demand exams, **please ask at the exam center for the date and time on the day of the theory paper.** [Detailed info on practicals](/wiki/pr)

 ### What happens in SA PCP?
 Practical exam?
 **Happens In Two Part**
-- 1st You submit Your Practical File in which you write 10 to 12 experiemnts, and
+- 1st You submit Your Practical File in which you write 10 to 12 experiments, and
 - 2nd They will take the written practical too
   - Give you a sheet to write 2-3 easy experiments
 - Questions come from: